≡ Menu

 Origin of Small Munsterlanders

-As we’ve already stated, the Small Munsterlander is a dog breed that was originally created in Germany sometime during the early to mid-19th century.
-In Germany, however the breed may not be referred to as a “Small Munsterlander” rather it may go by the name of Kleiner Munsterlander.
-This is because, “Kleiner” simply means small in German.
+As we’ve already stated, the Small Munsterlander is a dog breed initially created in Germany sometime during the early to mid-19th century.
+In Germany, however, the species may not be called a “Small Munsterlander.”
+Instead, it may go by the name of Kleiner Munsterlander.
+This is because “Kleiner” means minor in German.

 Its primary purpose…

-Like many dog breeds on in Europe during World War I and II, these dogs did face difficulty, but it managed to persevere rather than face extinction.
-In the United States, the Small Munsterlander Club of North America was created.
-The dog is also recognized by The United Kennel Club.
+Back then, to perform as a versatile hunting dog, capable of locating and flushing out birds and retrieving them on dry land or water.
+Unfortunately, like many dog breeds in Europe during World War I and II, these dogs faced difficulty, but they managed to persevere rather than face extinction.
+The Small Munsterlander Club of North America was created in the United States.
+The United Kennel Club also recognizes the dog.

-Though they are called “small” they aren’t tiny like little lap dogs.
+Though they are called “small,” they aren’t tiny like little lap dogs.
 They are more rightly considered mid-sized dogs.
-The name “small” is just in comparison to Large Munsterlanders which are bigger (though really, only by 15-20 pounds on average).
+The name “small” is just in comparison to Large Munsterlanders, which are more extensive (though only by 15-20 pounds on average).
 Their coats are a combination of brown and white.
-Some appear spotted in some sections, while others are more solid colors in sections.
+Some appear spotted in some sections, while others are more solid colors in some areas.
 They have long, floppy ears and a slightly bushy tail.
 The small and Large Munsterlander look pretty much the same aside from weight and height.

 Grooming

-This dog dogs have a fur coat that can shed.
+These dog dogs have a fur coat that can shed.
 To keep the knots out, and to avoid excess hair fall, give your dog a good brushing every 4-8 days, depending on his activity level.
-If it’s the summer, you’ll probably want to do it a bit more since he’ll likely work up a bit of a sweat, thus producing more oils.
-In case your dog is hunting, you’ll need to do it more often.
+If it’s the summer, you’ll probably want to do it more since he’ll likely work up a bit of a sweat, thus producing more oils.
+If your dog is hunting, you must do it more often.
+And just like many other “types” of dogs, you’ll probably want to take them to a professional groomer once in six months.

-A Small Munsterlander puppy needs to be trained early on so that you can make sure he/she doesn’t turn into a stubborn adult dog.
-You can put him/her in puppy obedience school as early as 2 ½ months.
+These are amiable and primarily easy-going dogs.
+However, they are slightly less pleasant when it comes to strangers.
+They may be a bit standoffish compared to the lovey, kissy pup you’re used to.
+But remember, a Small Munsterlander puppy needs to be trained early on so that you can make sure they don’t turn into a stubborn adult dog.
+You can put them in puppy obedience school as early as 2 ½ months.
 Your class may want puppies vaccinated before joining, though.
 So check on that.

 One great thing…

-About the Munsterlander is they do wind up adapting pretty well.
-Even though this dog is one of the hunting breeds, he’s still going to be fine to be your companion chilling in front of the TV.
-That’s not to say you shouldn’t let him run around; but just to say he’s not going to go stir crazy.
+About the Munsterlander, they do wind up adapting well.
+Even though this dog is one of the hunting breeds, he will still be OK to be your companion chilling in front of the TV.
+That’s not to say you shouldn’t let him run around but to say he won’t go stir-crazy.

-This is a breed and like all breeds, there are some health risks to watch out for.
+This is a breed, and like all breeds, there are some health risks to watch out for.
 You should know all about this before getting one of your own.
-If you find a Small Munsterlander who follows the breeding standard for this breed, then you should avoid any major problems that this dog would normally be at risk of.
+If you find a Small Munsterlander who follows the breeding standard for this breed, you should avoid any significant problems that this dog would typically be at risk of.
 Your breeder should get recognized by the Small Munsterlander Club.

-Though a very low risk, your dog could develop hip dysplasia.
-If this happens, you will have to get a surgery for him/her.
+Though a shallow risk, your dog could develop hip dysplasia.
+If this happens, you will have to get surgery for them.

 Remember…